zechlau14/zechlau14.github.io/projects/pets-with-fedoras-slides.md

 ___
 # Introduction 2

-While you are away on mission, your genius owners are up to their own mad science mega-project in the backyard.
+While you are away on mission, your genius owners are up to their own mad science mega-project.

 The story cuts back and forth between your mission and the children's project.